atomikui/atomikui-core/src/components/Flex/Flex.md

 The Flex component applies CSS flex box style rules to its child items.

+### Default Usage

+By default, the Flex component's items have no spacing and are flush with each other.

 ```jsx
 import { Flex } from '@atomikui/core';
 import Box from '../../examples/Box';